e-aaltonen/Crawler-Link/README.md

 # Crawler-Link
 by E. Aaltonen 2023

-## The first fully working prototype version for testing and evaluation
+## First fully working prototype version for testing and evaluation

 The aim of this project is to use an on-board MCU for remote control of secondary accessories on an RC truck and for accessing telemetry data gathered by the system through WiFi.
 This first implementation mainly involves the control of LED lighting on the truck.

 The present solution comprises four devices:
 - Device A: ESP32C3, for physical user interface, incorporated in the RC transmitter
 - Device B: ESP32C3, the main MCU for controlling onboard hardware
-- Device C: ESP8266, for WiFi Access Point (onboard)
+- Device C: ESP8266, as a WiFi Access Point (onboard)
 - Client device (e.g. a smartphone) to access the HTML interface broadcasted by Device C

 Devices A and B are linked through a one-way ESP-NOW connection (A as the initiator and B as the respondent).
 Devices B and C are linked via I2C (C being the master).
 Device C serves as a WiFi Access Point for the client device.